-Dementia is a loss of mental ability severe enough to interfere with the normal activities of daily living.
-People with dementia are at risk of wandering and getting lost.
+Cognitive impairment is a loss of mental ability severe enough to interfere with the normal activities of daily living.
+People with these conditions are at risk of wandering and getting lost.

-If a person suffering from dementia goes missing or wandering
+If a person suffering from dementia/cognitive impairment goes missing or wandering

 - Do not wait 24 hours.
 Call 111 immediately to report the person missing.

 - You will also need to file a report at a police station.

 - Make sure someone is available to speak to Police when they arrive.

 - Be prepared to answer questions from Police and search teams, such as:

 - the last three addresses that the missing person lived at

 - any registered wandering devices or bracelets

 - known frequented places.